clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/wait_disappear.md

         wait_timeout: int = 30
     ) -> bool***

-Wait for the specified UI element of the web page to disappear within given timeout.
+Wait for the specified element of the web page to disappear within given timeout.

 >**Remarks:**
-It should be used like `clicknium.chrome.open("https://bing.com").wait_disappear()`, it is different with [clicknium.wait_disappear](./doc/api/python/wait_disappear.md) when locating the ui element.
+`BrowserTab.wait_disappear` is different with [clicknium.wait_disappear](./doc/api/python/wait_disappear.md) when locating the UI element.
->- `clicknium.wait_disappear()` is for both web and window's uielement, and does not specified a scope to locate the element.
+>- `clicknium.wait_disappear()` is for both web and window uielement, and not limited to a specific scope.
 >- `clicknium.chrome.open("https://bing.com").wait_disappear()` will locate element in its parent web page.

 **Parameters:**